01 of 10

 Venture Outside the City to These Nearby Getaways

 Once you've seen Paris' most essential attractions, why not get out of the city for a day and find out what lies outside its limits?
 Several interesting and entertaining destinations, including chateaus, natural parks, and medieval fortifications, are within close reach of the city.
-We point you to the best day trips from Paris-- click through the slideshow to see which places made our list.
+We point you to the best day trips from Paris-- scroll down to see which places outside the city walls made our list.
+And if you're whether it's worth it to reserve a car to get yourself around from Point A to B, read our pros and cons to renting a car in Paris for some informed advice on the matter.Continue to 2 of 10 below.

 Versailles Palace and Gardens

-No visit to Paris would be complete without a visit to the former seat of royal power at Versailles.
-A symbol of the French monarchy and its downfall following the Revolution of 1789, the Chateau de Versailles was erected by the powerful "Sun King" Louis XIV, then later home to the ill-fated Louis XVI and Marie Antoinette, who were eventually executed.
-The palace, including the emblematic hall of mirrors, was recently renovated.
+No in-depth visit to Paris would be complete without a visit to the former seat of royal power at the Palais de Versailles.
+A symbol of the French monarchy and its dramatic downfall following the Revolution of 1789, the Chateau de Versailles was erected by the powerful "Sun King" Louis XIV, then later home to the ill-fated Louis XVI and Marie Antoinette, who were eventually executed.
+The palace, including the emblematic Hall of Mirrors, was recently renovated.
+Hordes of visitors throng on the palace every year.

-In the spring, the palace's gardens are idyllic, while a visit to queen Marie Antoinette's private quarters at Le Petit Trianon, her bucolic animal farm and cottage can provide amusing perspectives.
+In the spring, the palace's gardens are lush and idyllic, perfect for a long stroll or a picnic.
+Meanwhile, a visit to queen Marie Antoinette's private quarters at Le Petit Trianon, her bucolic animal farm and cottage can provide amusing and interesting additional perspectives on royal life at the palace.

 An excursion to French impressionist painter Claude Monet's home and gardens at Giverny is a must for those interested in art history-- or for botanical enthusiasts, for that matter.